FaTaL0x45/ShellGen/README.md

 ## INFORMATION

-Update has been made from sys library to argparse library.
+Update has been made from sys library to argparse library (done in version 0.8)

 ## Usage

 For help:
 - `shellgen -h`
 - `shellgen --help`

+If you want to skip update and just get the reverse shell, add `--no-update` to your commands and it will skip it.

 To update:
 - `./shellgen.py -u`